jbsouthe/http-breakout-proxy/README.md

 ## HTTPS Interception (MITM)

-When MITM is enabled:
+When Man In The Middle mode is enabled:

-1. The proxy generates an RSA CA key pair and a root certificate and stores them in `-ca-dir` (default `./ca`).
+1. The proxy generates an RSA CA key pair and a root certificate and stores them in `-ca` (default `./ca`).
 2. To inspect HTTPS traffic you must add the generated CA certificate (`ca.pem` or similar) to the trust store of the client (or system) issuing requests.
 On many platforms this requires administrative privileges.
 3. The proxy performs TLS interception by issuing leaf certificates signed by the local CA for each hostname requested by the client.